 Two weeks ago I underwent surgery for the removal of a malignant tumor.
-The doctors believe that It was in the early stages and are hopeful that there was Chemo-theraphy for a prolonged period of time-this is the administering of three potent chemicals for the purpose of destroying any malignant cells that might remain in my body.
+The doctors believe that it was in the early stages and are hopeful that there was no spreading to other areas.
+However, I must undergo Chemo-theraphy for a prolonged period of time-this is the administering of three potent chemicals for the purpose of destroying any malignant cells that might remain in my body.

 I am grateful for the many cards, letters and telephone calls that I received.
-There were gifts of money the many prayers that were offered on my behalf and humbly request that you continue these prayers for my full recovery.
+There were gifts of money for which I am thankful.
+I am especially thankful for the many prayers that were offered on my behalf and humbly request that you continue these prayers for any full recovery.